CleanPHL & the Litter Index: A Litter-free City Starts with You

 The City of Philadelphia Litter Index is a map-based survey of the litter conditions of the City’s streets, parks and recreation sites, public school sites, green stormwater infrastructure, river ways, and vacant lots.
 It allows City departments to create more coordinated responses to litter conditions and inform residents through a searchable database of the litter conditions in their neighborhoods and surrounding areas.

-The litter index is conducted by staff in the departments responsible for the surveyed city assets and property.
+The litter index is conducted by staff in the departments responsible for the surveyed City assets and property.
 The index is digitized using cloud-based surveys taken on tablets using GPS coordinates to ensure accuracy.
-Along with an estimated litter count on a city asset or property, field surveyors also give a 1-4 litter rating based on metrics from Keep America Beautiful, with a rating of 1 being little to no litter and a rating of 4 being litter that would require a large cleaning effort and/or heavy machinery to remove debris.
+Along with an estimated litter count on a City asset or property, field surveyors also give a 1-4 litter rating, with a rating of 1 being little to no litter and a rating of 4 being litter that would require a large cleaning effort and/or heavy machinery to remove.

 The litter index application also provides a sidebar with information related to the resources an area has to encourage residents to do their part to keep their neighborhoods clean.
 If your area does not have a particular resource, please click on its link to find out how to bring it to your neighborhood.

 It’s the goal of the Zero Waste and Litter Cabinet that the litter index will be the tool that allows all of our neighborhoods to strive for zero litter because Zero Starts With One.
 And a cleaner city starts with you.